ngsanluk/R-Inter/README.md

 - Group by
 - Group Summaries
 - More on open data
-- R Data Visualisation
+- R Data Visualization
 - ggplot2 Introduction
 - ggplot2 Basic Syntax
 - Plot with Grouping and Aggregation
 - Styling your Plots
 - More Resources on ggplot2
 - Model
-- Visulisation vs. Model
+- Visulization vs. Model
 - Further Learning Resources